davidmaimoun/sauron_osint/README.md

 Use private or authenticated APIs

-Bypass protections
+Bypass platform protections

 Exploit vulnerabilities

-You are responsible for how you use this tool.
+You are responsible for your own usage.

-🧩 Inspiration
+🧩 Inspiration & Roadmap

-Inspired by Sherlock
+Inspired by Sherlock, extended with modern techniques

-Practiced and validated using real-world OSINT techniques
+Validated using real-world OSINT methods

-Designed with extensibility and safety in mind

-📌 Roadmap
+Roadmap:

-Add more platforms
+More platforms

 Output to JSON / CSV